 It is possible that the uniform that is typically ascribed to a given student's biological sex does not match their gender identity.
-Asking a student to wear a version of the uniform that does not match their gender identity is neither conducive to a healthy learning environment nor consistent with Doane Academy's commitment to having each student be "known, loved, and strongly encouraged."
+In order to uphold Doane Academy's mission to have each student be "known, loved, and strongly encouraged," students are invited to wear the uniform elements that match their gender identity.